IlyasDeckers/base-module/README.md

 3. Usage

 ## Introduction
-When Implementing this BaseModule you will be using the repository pattern heavily.
+When Implementing the BaseModule you will be using the repository pattern.
 Repositories are classes or components that encapsulate the logic required to access data sources.
 They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer.

 The BaseModule provides an implementation of this pattern.
 It contains classes and methods to build upon in an application.
 By implementing the module you gain access to powerful classes and methods to write code fast, clean and testable.